jeffaco/duplicacy-util/README.md

 ##### Notifications

-`Duplicacy-util` supports notifying you when backups succeed, fail and start.
+`Duplicacy-util` supports notifying you when backups start, are skipped (if already running), succeed, and fail.
 Unless you're planning to only be running `dupliacy-util` interactively, it's strongly recommended to configure notifications.

 For now only email notifications are supported, but more notification channels will be implemented.
 The following config snippet shows how to subscribe to